-Community engagement is about DRC and the community achieving together.
+Community engagement is about Dubbo Regional Council (DRC) and the community achieving together.
 It is a process that encourages the community to contribute their thoughts and ideas to help shape the future of our region.
 Community engagement is essential for building trust and fostering relationships between DRC and our community.
 We proactively plan meaningful engagement opportunities to listen and respond to the current and future needs of our community.

-Community engagement is not a single activity.
-It's an ongoing conversation that allows us to build a stronger understanding of our community and helps us make better decisions.
+Community engagement is not a single activity; it's an ongoing conversation that allows us to build a stronger understanding of our community and help us make better decisions.